WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 ![Line Height Explained](./line-height-explained.png 'Line Height Explained')

 But as we showed in the previous post, a designer may lay things out with the attributes of fonts.
-This makes that the default size of a layout box in CSS is not as what you expected.
+This makes that the default size of a layout box in CSS may not work as what you expected.

-To fill the gap between CSS layout box and the designer's world, we need to take the `line-height` into consideration when we setting up margins.
+To make a bridge connects CSS layout box and the designer's world, we need to take the `line-height` into consideration when we setting up margins.
 In fact, I developed a solution: Normalized Layout Box to shrink the layout box's size to the designer purposed one.